MadcowD/ell/docs/src/getting_started.rst

 Alternative Message Formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the previous example used the docstring for the system message and the return value for the user message, ell offers more flexibility.
-You can explicitly define messages using ``ell.system``, ``ell.user``, and ``ell.assistant``:
+While the previous example used the docstring for the system message and the return value for the user message, ell2a offers more flexibility.
+You can explicitly define messages using ``ell2a.system``, ``ell2a.user``, and ``ell2a.assistant``:

 .. code-block:: python

-    import ell
+    import ell2a

-    @ell.simple(model="gpt-4o")
+    @ell2a.simple(model="gpt-4o")
     def hello(name: str):
         return [
-            ell.system("You are a helpful assistant."),
+            ell2a.system("You are a helpful assistant."),
-            ell.user(f"Say hello to {name}!"),
+            ell2a.user(f"Say hello to {name}!"),
-            ell.assistant("Hello!
-I'd be happy to greet Sam Altman."), ell.user("Great!
+            ell2a.assistant("Hello!
+I'd be happy to greet Sam Altman."), ell2a.user("Great!
 Now do it more enthusiastically.")
         ]

     greeting = hello("Sam Altman")